ConceptExplorer/CoolSyncBackup/README.md

 bash
 pip install -r requirements.txt
 Overview
-CoolSync Backup is a streamlined synchronization tool designed for efficiency and simplicity.
+CoolSyncBackup is a streamlined synchronization tool designed for efficiency and simplicity.
 This repository now focuses on the console version, with plans to eventually incorporate improvements into a new GUI version.
 Current Versions
 Console Version
 The console version, console/CoolSyncBackup_console_v0.1.0.py, is designed to be straightforward and requires no additional configuration files.